 Do You Need an ASL Interpreter?

 Applied Development specializes in supporting employees who need an American Sign Language (ASL) interpreter.
 Over the past four years, we’ve had a 99% fill rate, and our interpreters offer thorough understanding and superior skill while adhering to documented best practices.
 We currently employ a network of 209 nationally certified interpreters who provide superior services to our clients.
 Our “Best Match” approach to pairing clients and interpreters minimizes risk and maximizes cost efficiency for our clients.
-Contact us on the website for more information.
+Call us at (410) 571- 4016 or fill out the Contact Us form for more information.